Jacotheron/D5S-Repetier-Firmware/README.md

 # Repetier-Firmware for D5S - the fast and user friendly firmware

-This repository contains a forked version of the original Repetier Version, which is specifically tailored for the Wanhao D5S series printers.
+This repository contains a forked version of the original Repetier Version (0.92.9), which is specifically tailored for the Wanhao D5S series printers.
 For this to work the pins for the Ultimaker board was modified

 ## Warning